jrdalino/aws-ecs-monolith-to-microservices-workshop/README.md

 ###  2.1 Launch an ECS Cluster using AWS CloudFormation
 In order to run my my container in ECS, i need a little bit of setup though.
 I prepared a CloudFormation Template that creates a fresh VPC, a cluster of Docker Hosts and an Application Load Balancer

 First, you will create a an Amazon ECS cluster, deployed behind an Application Load Balancer.

-1. Navigate to the AWS CloudFormation console.
-2. Select Create Stack.
-3. Select 'Upload a template to Amazon S3' and choose the ecs.yml file from the GitHub project at amazon-ecs-nodejs-microservice/2-containerized/infrastructure/ecs.yml Select Next.
-4. For stack name, enter BreakTheMonolith-Demo.
-Keep the other parameter values the same:
-- Desired Capacity = 2
-- InstanceType = t2.micro
-- MaxSize = 2
-5. Select Next.
-6. It is not necessary to modify any options on this page.
-Select Next.
-7. Check the box at the bottom of the next page and select Create.
-You will see your stack with the orange CREATE_IN_PROGRESS.
-You can select the refresh button at the top right of the screen to check on the progress.
-This process typically takes under 5 minutes.

-OR

-You can also use the AWS CLI to deploy AWS CloudFormation Stacks.
+Let's use AWS CLI to deploy AWS CloudFormation Stack.
 Just add in your region to this code and run in the terminal from the folder amazon-ecs-nodejs-microservices/3-microservices on your computer.
 ```
 $ cd /Users/jrdalino/Projects/amazon-ecs-nodejs-microservices/3-microservices
 ```